Nail That Niche

 To find what customers are going to be easy to drive growth, we look at the following signals:

-With the two above “Axis,” we can rank the different verticals in order.
-It’s all about relative position.
-In a bubble chart, we can create bubbles the size of the ARR TAM for each Vertical/sub-vertical/use cases.
+With those two axes, we can rank the different verticals in order, and it’s all about relative position.
+In a bubble chart, we can create bubbles the size of the ARR TAM for each vertical.

 Stijn is Kalungi's co-founder and board member.
 He is a serial SaaS marketing executive and has over 30 years of experience working in software marketing.
 He is co-author of the T2D3 book and masterclass that helps startups drive exponential growth.